capsidjs/capsid/README.md

 And this prints `processing long name component`.

 `@wire` and `@wire(name)` decorators are convenient when you nest the class components and parents ask children do the jobs.

+## @wire.el(selector) get element () {}

+- @param {string} selector The selector to look up the element in the component

+This wires the element selected by the given selector to the decorated getter.
+This is similar to `@wire` decorator, but it wires HTMLElmenent, not capsid component.

+## @wire.elAll(selector) get elements () {}

+- @param {string} selector The selector to look up the elements in the component

+This wires the all elements selected by the given selector to the decorated getter.
+This is similar to `@wire.elAll` decorator, but it wires all the elements, not the first one.

 # Plugins